oracle-samples/oaim-sandbox/hol/SPLIT-EMBED.md

 * **Local**: Upload a document directly from your local environment.
 * **Web**: Import a document from a publicly accessible web URL.

 In this example, we will embed a document from the web, available at [this link](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf).
+We will give the alias ***TEST1*** to this vector store.

 You can then click on the **Populate Vector Store** button and start the embedding process.